 Ingredient Notes

-Brown sugar: Dark brown sugar gives a deeper, more molasses flavor, but you can also use light brown sugar if you'd prefer.
+Using dark brown sugar will give the butterscotch sauce a deeper, more molasses flavor, but you can also use light brown sugar for a mellower flavor if you'd prefer.

 For a boozy kick, you can also add 1 to 2 tablespoons of bourbon or your favorite liqueur with the vanilla.
 With bourbon, the sauce will have a stronger, spicier component.